akhoury6/rbcli/README.md

 ## Installation

 RBCli is available on rubygems.org.
-You can add it to your application's `Gemrile` or `gemspec`, or install it manually via `gem install rbcli`.
+You can add it to your application's `Gemfile` or `gemspec`, or install it manually via `gem install rbcli`.

 ## The Basics